Howie-C/UTS_Prototype/README.md

 UTS - Research Project Prototype
 This is the prototype application developped for UTS 32933 Research Project course.

+## Research Dataset
+MIMIC-IV is a relational database containing real hospital stays for patients admitted to a tertiary academic medical center in Boston, MA, USA.
+For more details or downloading, please refer to: [MIMIC-IV](https://mimic-iv.mit.edu/docs/)

 ## Files Overview:
 Please use Python 3 to excecute the programs.